DeVos says federal Title IX guidelines have ‘failed,’ will seek public input for new regulation

-In remarks at George Mason University’s Antonin Scalia Law School, DeVos will say that the Obama administration helped elevate public discussion of the issue of sexual assault.
-But the secretary will also say the current federal approach has done a disservice to survivors of sexual assault, accused students and college administrators.

-She will not announce changes to current federal guidelines dealing with campus sexual assault, according to prepared remarks reviewed by Inside Higher Ed and a conversation with a senior department official.
-And she will not announce a change in the burden of proof required of colleges considering allegations of sexual assault.
+The "interim" information could be released by the department soon, possibly as early as next week, according to a person involved in conversations within the department.
+It will include details on how the department's Office for Civil Rights will enforce Title IX violations until a final regulation is in place.

-The Obama administration issued those guidelines -- frequently referred to as the Dear Colleague letter -- in 2011, making clear to colleges and universities their obligations in preventing and handling campus-based sexual harassment and violence.
-While case law had previously established sexual violence as an issue of gender-based discrimination under Title IX of the Education Amendments of 1972, the 2011 letter and follow-up guidance in 2014 pushed higher ed institutions to do more to meet those obligations.
+The Obama administration issued those guidelines -- frequently referred to as the Dear Colleague letter -- six years ago, making clear to colleges and universities their obligations in preventing and handling campus-based sexual harassment and violence.
+While case law had previously established sexual violence as an issue of gender-based discrimination under Title IX of the Education Amendments of 1972, the 2011 letter and follow-up guidance in 2014 pushed colleges to do more to meet those obligations.
 The previous administration acted after women and survivors complained for years that colleges ignored or mishandled allegations of sexual assault, and that many colleges protected athletes and others who committed assaults.

-While advocates for victims of assault have lauded the guidelines, they have come under attack from Republicans, who claimed executive overreach, and representatives of accused students, who said they didn’t do enough to protect due process.
-And some colleges have complained that the federal guidelines were both too onerous and lacking in clarity.
+Advocates for victims of sexual assault have lauded the Obama guidelines.
+But they have come under attack from congressional Republicans (who call them an example of executive overreach) and representatives of accused students, who say they don’t do enough to protect due process for the accused.
+Some colleges also have complained that the federal guidelines were both too onerous and lacking in clarity.

-Over recent months, DeVos has received intense pressure from within and outside the department to rescind the Dear Colleague letter outright, officials said.
-But they said the secretary wanted to take a deliberative approach to potential changes.
-Advocates for sexual assault victims, meanwhile, have lobbied publicly and in private meetings with officials for it to be kept in place.

-Supporters of the current guidance are planning a “Stop Betsy” protest at the site of her speech.
+DeVos has deliberated on a decision regarding the guidance for months, facing pressure from critics to rescind it outright and from advocates for sexual assault victims to keep it in place.
+In her speech Thursday, she didn't announce specific plans to pull the guidelines but declared that an era of "rule by letter" is over.

-DeVos in her remarks calls acts of sexual misconduct “reprehensible, disgusting and unacceptable” and says they must be confronted “head-on.”
+DeVos in her remarks called acts of sexual misconduct “reprehensible, disgusting and unacceptable” and said they must be confronted “head-on.”

-“Never again will these acts only be whispered about in closed-off counseling rooms or swept under the rug,” her prepared remarks say.
+“Never again will these acts only be whispered about in closed-off counseling rooms or swept under the rug,” she said.
 “Not one more survivor will be silenced.”

-She credits the previous administration for bringing the issue “into the light of day.”
-But DeVos will say “good intentions alone are not enough.”
+She credited the previous administration for bringing the issue “into the light of day.”
+But “good intentions alone are not enough,” DeVos said.

-“Here is what I’ve learned: the truth is that the system established by the prior administration has failed too many students,” DeVos will say.
+“Here is what I’ve learned: the truth is that the system established by the prior administration has failed too many students,” she said.
 “Survivors, victims of a lack of due process and campus administrators have all told me that the current approach does a disservice to everyone involved.”

 ‘Failed’ System